desenk/SolarVille/README.md

 For Raspberry Pi, ensure the correct hardware connections, making sure to adjust the GPIO pins in the code to your requirements.
 Install additional libraries specified in requirements-pi.txt.

 ## 🔄 Usage
 Get your hands on the controls with our super user-friendly guide.
-Adjust the weather, watch energy flow, tweak setups – all in real-time!
+Watch energy flow, tweak setups – all in real-time!

 ## 💡 Contribute
 Got ideas?
 Enhancements?
 We’re all ears! 💬 Here’s how you can contribute: